 In order to make that difference on the world around us, our men also believe in the values of Virtue and Diligence.
 Strong character and hard work are essential to life as a member of our fraternity.
-The Ohio Theta chapter has proven it’s value among the national fraternity over this past summer when it was awarded its 14th consecutive Buchanan Cup, breaking the record for the most Buchanan Cups won in a row.
+The Ohio Theta chapter has proven its value to the national fraternity.
+Over this past summer, it was awarded its 14th consecutive Buchanan Cup, breaking the record for the most Buchanan Cups won in a row.
 While it’s an honor to be recognized for our past accomplishments, our chapter continues to look towards an even brighter future.

 We are believers in high ideals and in timeless values.
 Above all, we are believers that a membership in Sigma Phi Epsilon paired with a University of Cincinnati education prepares our members for great futures.
 We look forward to hearing from you.

 Ohio Theta ’17

 The Balanced Man Program is a continuous development program designed to help each brother become their personal best and further build themselves in the ideals of Sound Mind, Sound Body, and Sound Spirit.
 In accordance with this, SigEp has eliminated the pledging process, granting all members full privileges immediately after joining.